Spiritual Gifts Series

 37.1.1 Truthful.
-Jesus Had a reputation for being truthful (“ἀληθὴς”).
+Jesus had a reputation for being truthful (“ἀληθὴς”).
 Even His enemies recognized His reputation for being truthful, even if they thought personally that He was a liar.
 A believer with The Spiritual Gift of Teaching must have a ministry of being truthful in all things.

 37.1.2 Teach the Way of God.
 Jesus had a reputation that He “taught the way of God in truth” (“διδάσκεις”).
 Notice the connection between His personal reputation for truthfulness, and His reputation for teaching the “way of God” in truth.
 The personal reputation for truth harmonizes with the teaching of God in truth.
-Teaching and person testimony must go hand in hand.
+Teaching and personal testimony must go hand in hand.
 A believer with The Spiritual Gift of Teaching must have a reputation for teaching the way of God in truth and teaching others the importance of harmonizing your personal reputation for truth with teaching the Scriptures.

 37.1.3 Defer to No One.
 Jesus also had a reputation for deferring to no one (“οὐ μέλει σοι περὶ οὐδενός“).
 Jesus had no worries about what anyone thought about Him or His teaching, because He knew He taught the Word of God in truth.
-A believer with a The Spiritual Gift of Teaching must have a reputation for deferring to no one, because He teaches the way of God in truth, which supersedes all things.
+A believer with The Spiritual Gift of Teaching must have a reputation for deferring to no one, because he teaches the way of God in truth, which supersedes all things.

 37.1.4 You Are Not Partial to Any.
 Jesus had a reputation for impartiality.
 His enemies observed: “for You are not partial to any (“οὐ γὰρ βλέπεις εἰς πρόσωπον ἀνθρώπων“).”
 Jesus had a reputation for impartiality because of His truthfulness and His teachings of the ways of God.
 He did not play favorites with anyone or any group.
 Jesus deferred to no one (“βλέπεις εἰς πρόσωπον“).
-He was no respecter of persons (Matthew 22:16, page 1541).
+He was no respecter of persons (Matthew 22:16).
 A believer with The Spiritual Gift of Teaching must have a ministry of impartiality, deferring to no one, and avoiding preference based upon appearance.